GoogleCloudPlatform/datacatalog-tag-engine/docs/ui_guide.md

 #### <a name="export_tags"></a> Export tags configuration

-The export config lets you export your Data Catalog tags into BigQuery.
+This config type lets you export your Data Catalog tags into BigQuery.
 It generates three output tables in BigQuery,<br> one for dataset-level tags, another for table and view level tags, and a third for column-level tags. <br>
 These tables can be used to source curation boards and other business intelligence reports.